 (i) RO shall be entitled to do the functions as stipulated in the granted license;

-(iii) RO staff shall be subject to relevant tax obligations in accordance with the laws of Vietnam;
+(iii) RO’s staff shall be subject to relevant tax obligations in accordance with the laws of Vietnam;

-(iv) RO shall have to report PCs, once a year, the RO's operations.
+(iv) RO shall have to report provincial-level PCs, once a year, the RO’s operations.

-The license of a representative office has a term of five years.
-If the parent company's business license or establishment certificate expries, the license of the representative office will also expire.
+The license of a representative office has a term of five years but not exceeding the remaining effective period of the parent company’s Certificate of Business Registration or the equivalent (for documents having expiry date).
+If the parent company’s business licence or establishment certificate expires, the licence of the representative office will also expire.
 In other words, the term of the representative office cannot exceed any term of existence of its parent company.
-The license of a representative office may be extended if its parents satisfies all the following conditions:
+The license of a representative office may be extended upon its expiry unless it commits one of the following violations:

 No taxes are applicable to RO’s operation, except for personal income tax charged their staff which will be further described in Section 16 hereunder.